 The team at the Harvard School of Public Health has overseen implementation of the school sector interventions (including curricula developed by HSPH researchers), support for school wellness policies, and curriculum, the school media competition and policy and environmental change in afterschool settings.
 HSPH researchers also have primary responsibility for evaluating the school, afterschool and child care interventions and work closely with Department of Public Health evaluators on the design and implementation of the overall evaluation plan for the MiM Kids project.

-Team Leads: Steven Gortmaker and Kirsten Davison (at The Harvard T.H.
+Team Leads: Steven Gortmaker, PhD and Kirsten Davison, MS, PhD (Harvard T.H.
 Chan School of Public Health)